Argan Oil: A Moroccan Must For Hair Loss!

 Now you know where it comes from, you might want to know what it can do.
 Like, can argan oil help hair loss?

-I’ve always known that argan oil acts as a great conditioner, adding softness and shine.
+I was aware that argan oil is great conditioner, adding softness and shine.
 But the more I’ve researched its chemical make-up and properties, the more I’ve realized how it also protects the hair, nourishes the follicle and prevents breakage.
-In short, it can indeed prevent the factors which lead to hair loss.
+In short, it can prevent the factors which lead to hair loss.

-Well, studies show that natural oils can form a gentle, long-term treatment plan to strengthen hair shafts and actively repair damaged hair, all the while cleansing the scalp and hair follicles.
-In doing so, these oils foster a healthier scalp, which can lead to new growth.
-Yay!
+But wait, there’s more!
+Studies show that natural oils can form a gentle, long-term treatment plan to strengthen hair shafts and actively repair damaged hair, while cleansing the scalp and hair follicles.
+Meaning they foster a healthier scalp, which can promote hair growth, too.

-In fact, in a 2010 study, researchers tested the effects of tocotrienol supplementation on hair growth in 38 volunteers with hair loss.
+In this 2010 study, researchers tested the effects of tocotrienol supplementation on hair growth in 38 volunteers with hair loss.
 21 volunteers received 100mg of mixed tocotrienols every day while 17 were given a placebo capsule.

 What the study found